kamiyaa/joshuto/docs/configuration/keymap.toml.md

 - `%s` is substituted by a list of all selected files or by the file under the cursor, if none is selected
-- When running the external program, the directory shown in Joshuto is set as “working directory”, the file names substituded for `%s` are given without path.
+- When running the external program, the directory shown in Joshuto is set as “working directory”, the file names substituted for `%s` are given without path.
 - Example: `:shell touch file.txt` will create a file called `file.txt`
 - Example for `keymap.toml`: To open all selected files with `nvim`, one can add a keybinding like this:
   ```toml